 Arrange childcare for your kids on the move day, this will help to take care of them and prevent them from seeing their room being taking apart piece-by-piece.

 It can be confusing for them to see such a thing happen.
 Hence, it will be a good idea to arrange alternative childcare for them on your move day.

 One way to make things a lot easier for your kids when you are planning to move is to arrange a pre-move visit to your new home with your kids.
 This will enable them to get an idea of what the new home is like especially if you are moving within the state and not across the state.

 For toddlers, you don’t want to change their daily routine all of a sudden, you need to gradually ease them into a new system and a way to do this is by paying a visit to the new home and talk to them about the new home.
 It is important that you keep the familiarity and similarity of the new home and old home as unchanged as possible.

 12. Talk to them

 There is a lot to talk about when you are moving to a new home.
 Make sure you talk to your children about what their new home will look like, and why it is going to be better than the current one.

 Make them understand that moving is just to get things even better, exciting, and fun all the way.
-Tell them about the new environment, the neighborhood and the fun things they will enjoy in their new environment.
-Take them along to visit the new home and introduce them to the surrounding if possible.
+Tell them about the new environment, the neighborhood, and the fun things they will enjoy in their new environment.
+Take them along to visit the new home and introduce them to the surroundings if possible.